activist-org/activist/CONTRIBUTING.md

 pytest path/to/test_file.py::test_function

 # To run with a coverage report as is done in PRs:
-pytest ./backend --cov=./backend --cov-report=term-missing --cov-config=./backend/pyproject.toml -vv
+pytest --cov --cov-report=term-missing --cov-config=pyproject.toml -vv

 # Once tests are finished:
 exit